GassaFM/interpr/README.md

 Each variable is visible in the block where it was declared, and all nested blocks.
 A name can contain alphanumeric characters and underscores, and can not start with a digit.

+It is possible to declare an integer variable and an array variable with the same names.
+Pr syntax guarantees that the type of the variable is explicitly defined at the site of usage.

 ### Functions

 Each program is a single function declared as: